top of page

 SEPERATION FROM GOD

-One of the most daunting aspects of hell is the perpetual separation from God.
-Jesus refers to hell as an "eternal fire, ready for the devil and his angels" in Matthew 25:41.
-According to 2 Thessalonians 1:9, those who are condemned are excluded from the Lord's presence and His mighty glory.
-This separation is final, rendering the condemned without any prospect of hope or salvation.
+One of the most harrowing aspects of Hell is its eternal separation from God (2 Thessalonians 1:9).
+Jesus describes Hell as an “eternal fire prepared for the devil and his angels” (Matthew 25:41).
+Those condemned face exclusion from the Lord’s presence and His glorious power, a final separation offering no hope or possibility of salvation.

 ABSENSE OF ALL GOOD